westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 title: Chat History Break Glass
 ---
 classDiagram
-    note for IVectorDBRecordsService "Can manage records for any scenario" note for IVectorDBCollectionsService "Can manage collections and\nindexes for core scenarios" note for CustomerHistoryVectorDBRecordsService "Decorator class for IVectorDBRecordsService that maps\nbetween the customer model to our model" note for CustomerVectorDBCollectionManagement "Creates indices using\nCustomer requirements"
+    note for IVectorDBRecordService "Can manage records for any scenario" note for IVectorDBCollectionService "Can manage collections and\nindexes for core scenarios" note for CustomerHistoryVectorDBRecordService "Decorator class for IVectorDBRecordService that maps\nbetween the customer model to our model" note for CustomerVectorDBCollectionManagement "Creates indices using\nCustomer requirements"

     namespace SKAbstractions{
-        class IVectorDBCollectionsService{
+        class IVectorDBCollectionService{
             <<interface>>
             +CreateChatHistoryCollection
             +CreateSemanticCacheCollection